 How did you become a novelist?

 I began writing early in life but seldom shared my work with others.
 After my first trip to Greece in 1982, I was determined to write a book exploring the Goddess Aphrodite.
 I pursued intensive research on the Goddess, plowing through countless archaeology reports, studying ancient writers and modern scholarship, visiting some fifty ancient sites of her worship all over the Mediterranean Basin.
 I now know I was searching for something that couldn’t be found in books or reports–call it the mystical kernel of her meaning to the people of ancient times, a meaning I sensed was very different from the shallow one we are taught today.
 But this knowledge didn’t jell and my writing didn’t really take off until I found the right genre for my voice.
-In 1990, when I started recently re-published novel, The Gardens ~ Witches of Tuscany Book 1, I told my self it was “only for fun,” a little rest from my “real” work in history and theology.
+In 1990, when I first started my recently re-published novel, now entitled The Gardens (2017), I told my self it was “only for fun,” a little rest from my “real” work in history and theology.
 Immediately, though, I discovered an essential truth about myself: I am essentially a storyteller, not a social scientist or theologian.
 This discovery was very exciting,but it still took an act of will to call myself a writer, and several more years of hard work and perseverance before I finally felt comfortable calling myself a novelist.

 What books have most influenced your life?